devhollister/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+To determine how the MechaCar may fare against its competition, a multiple linear regression should be performed to determine what aspects of similar cars can be used to model the number of those cars sold.
+Metrics used as independent variables could be the cost, fuel efficiency, horse power, maintenance cost, and safety rating of the competition's vehicles; the dependent variable could number of cars sold in the past year.
+Assuming that the null hypothesis is rejected and certain variables are shown to have a non-random effect on the number of cars sold, the model can be used to predict how well the MechaCar may sell based on its own metrics.